-Cellist Tamaki Sugimoto is a recipient of various international prizes and performs extensively across the UK, Europe and Japan.
-Her recent concert venues include Wigmore Hall, Royal Festival Hall, Purcell Room, Barbican, Conway Hall, Tokyo Bunka Kaikan (Japan), Tokyo Metropolitan Theatre (Japan) and Konzerthaus Berlin (Germany).
+London-based Japanese Cellist Tamaki Sugimoto is a recipient of various international prizes and performs extensively across the UK, Europe and Far East.
+Her recent concert venues include the Wigmore Hall, Royal Festival Hall, Purcell Room, Barbican, Conway Hall, Tokyo Bunka Kaikan, Tokyo Metropolitan Theatre and Konzerthaus Berlin.

-As an orchestral player, Tamaki has worked as a freelance cellist with the UK’s major orchestras including the Philharmonia Orchestra, London Philharmonic Orchestra and Hallé.
-She was a recipient of the London Symphony Orchestra’s String Experience Scheme, London Philharmonic Orchestra’s Foyle Future Firsts Programme, London Sinfonietta Academy and Glyndebourne Festival’s Pit Perfect Scheme.
-She has also appeared with the Nagaokakyo Chamber Ensemble (Japan) and Schleswig-Holstein Musik Festival Orchester (Germany).
+Tamaki has worked as a freelance cellist with the UK’s major orchestras including the Philharmonia Orchestra, London Philharmonic Orchestra, London Sinfonietta and Hallé having previously completed the London Symphony Orchestra’s String Experience Scheme, London Philharmonic Orchestra’s Foyle Future Firsts Programme, London Sinfonietta Academy and Glyndebourne Festival’s Pit Perfect Scheme.
+Passionate about music education, she has also worked with leading organisations including the Wigmore Hall Learning and The Benedetti Foundation connecting with children, people with dementia and disability.

 Alongside her freelance performing career, she currently continues to study as The Linbury Scholar on the Artist Diploma course at the Royal College of Music London.
 Tamaki is truly grateful to The Linbury Trust for their continued generous support.